sparkfun/SparkFun_TMP102_Arduino_Library/README.md

     </tr>
 </table>

-This is a breakout board for Texas Instruments's TMP102 -- temperature sensor.
+These are breakout boards for Texas Instruments's TMP102 -- temperature sensor.

 Repository Contents
 -------------------